tlawrence3/tSFM/README.md

-To calculate the significance of KLD divergence values with 100 permutations for the contrast of the human and MAJOR clades, we can choose among the three algorithms of GPD, ECDF and ECDF_pseudo as in the three examples below:
+To calculate the significance of KLD divergence values with 100 permutations for the contrast of the human and MAJOR clades, we can specify which algorithm to use as demonstrated in the three examples below:

 1. Method `ECDF_pseudo`:
     ```shell
     tsfm --kldperms 100 -m ECDF_pseudo -c tRNA_L_skel_Leish.sites74.struct.cove HOMO/HOMO MAJOR/MAJOR
     ```
-    The `--kldperms` option will set the number of permutations to compute significance of KLD values to 100.
+    The `--kldperms` option will set the number of permutations to compute the significance of KLD values to 100.
+More than one input clade must be specified.

 2. Method `ECDF`:
     ```shell
-    tsfm --kldperms 100 --exceedances 5 -m ECDF --alpha 0.03 -c tRNA_L_skel_Leish.sites74.struct.cove HOMO/HOMO MAJOR/MAJOR
+    tsfm --kldperms 100  -m ECDF --alpha 0.01 -c tRNA_L_skel_Leish.sites74.struct.cove HOMO/HOMO MAJOR/MAJOR
     ```
-    The `--alpha` option will set the significance level to compute the confidence interval of pvalues.
+    The `--alpha` option will set the significance level to compute the confidence interval of p-values.
 Its default is 0.05.

 3. Method `GPD`:
     ```shell
     tsfm --kldperms 100 -m GPD --targetperms 70 --exceedances 5 --peaks 50 -c tRNA_L_skel_Leish.sites74.struct.cove HOMO/HOMO MAJOR/MAJOR
     ```
     In addition to the previous options, there are options `--targetperms` and `--peaks` specific to method `GPD`.
-Options `targetperms` and `peaks` are referred to as variables T and U, respectively in the algorithm APPROXIMATE.
-Also the option `exceedances` is referred to as parameter S and is used for both methods `ECDF` and `GPD`.
+Options `targetperms` and `peaks` are referred to as variables T and U, respectively in the algorithm APPROXIMATE in the tSFM paper.
+Also, the option `exceedances` is referred to as parameter S and is used for both methods `ECDF` and `GPD`.
 The default value for option `targetperms` is 500.
 The value of the option `targetperms` should be less than the maximum permutation number indicated with option `--kldperms` or `--idperms`.
-The default value of `exceedances` is 10.
-This number also needs to be less than the maximum permutation number and need not be (much) larger than 10, which is a standard rule-of-thumb for estimation of binomial proportions.
-The default for option `peaks` is 250; However in the algorithm APPROXIMATE the peak will be set to the minimum of 250 and one-third of the permutations.
+The default value of `exceedances` is
+    10. This number also needs to be less than the maximum permutation number and need not be (much) larger than 10, which is a standard rule-of-thumb for estimation of binomial proportions.
+The default for option `peaks` is 250; In the algorithm APPROXIMATE the number of peaks over threshold will be set to the minimum of this value and one-third of the permutations.
 The value of option peaks needs to be less than the maximum permutation number.

 The output of KLD and ID logo significance from the examples described above will be two text files named `KLD_HOMO_MAJOR_stats.txt` and